Welcome to Volume 8 of Executed to Suppress His Message.

 Then the LORD God took the man and put him into the garden of Eden to cultivate it and keep it.

 According to Bible commentators, the original Hebrew in this verse is greatly obscured by English translations.
-So if we want to understand what this verse really means, we’ll have to dig a little deeper.
+So if we want to understand what this verse actually means, we have to dig a little deeper.

 The Brown-Driver-Briggs Hebrew-English Lexicon relates how the Hebrew translated into the English “put” carries the context of someone being placed in a certain location for the purpose of obtaining rest or repose.
-A good example of a correct translation is found in Deuteronomy 5:14, where the same Hebrew describes resting on the Sabbath.
-Therefore, Genesis 2:15 should be more accurately translated, “God caused Adam to rest and relax by cultivating and working the Garden.”
+An example of a more accurate translation is found in Deuteronomy 5:14, where the same Hebrew describes resting on the Sabbath.
+And therefore, Genesis 2:15 could be more accurately translated, “God caused Adam to rest and relax by cultivating and working the Garden.”

-So let’s take a closer look at Genesis 2:15, by focusing on the latter part of the sentence that says, “put him into the garden of Eden to cultivate it and keep it.”
+So let’s take a closer look at Genesis 2:15 by focusing on the latter part of the verse that says:“put him into the garden of Eden to cultivate it and keep it.”
 In Hebrew, the text translated “it” is of feminine gender; whereas the noun translated “garden” is masculine.
-And according to the rules of Hebrew grammar, this means the word “it” does not refer to the garden.
-Therefore, the actions of “cultivating and keeping” cannot be associated with maintaining the Garden.
+And according to the rules of Hebrew grammar, this means the “it” does not refer to the garden.
+And therefore, the actions of “cultivating and keeping” were not associated with maintaining the Garden.

-We’ve covered quite a few symbols and topics in the above paragraphs – and it probably seems confusing.
-But it will all start to make sense very soon.
+We’ve covered quite a few topics and symbols in the above paragraphs – and it probably seems a bit confusing.
+But it will all start to come together and make sense very soon.

 ~~~~